- 1 Overall Best Time To Visit Italy

 Summer is the peak tourist season in Italy, with temperatures soaring across the country.

-In Rome and Florence, temperatures can reach as high as 31°C (88°F).
+In Rome or Florence, temperatures can reach as high as 31°C (88°F).

 The Alps are a stunning setting for hiking and cycling in the summer months, with well-defined trails to follow and camping opportunities.